Jerrysuper123/event-bite/README.md

 ### Font pair - Roboto and Montserrat

-- These two simple sans-serif typefaces offer a clean, modern font pairing,giving a cool feel for the events listed on the app.
+- These two simple sans-serif typefaces offer a clean, modern font pairing, giving a cool feel for the events listed on the app.

 - Roboto combines geometric forms with friendly, open curves, designed to facilitate a natural reading rhythm.
 The Roboto is mostly used in the event description page, where users need to read the text.